🎮

 R36S Pro becomes much easier to judge once it is forced into the same room as Circuit Sword, D-28S, and D008.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 R36S Pro versus Circuit Sword is interesting because better value is the obvious angle.
 Circuit Sword sits close enough to R36S Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
-More importantly, r36S Pro versus D-28S is interesting because better value is the obvious angle.
-If R36S Pro feels almost right but not quite, D-28S is the sort of nearby detour that can completely change the shortlist.
-In practice, r36S Pro versus D008 is interesting because better value is the obvious angle.
-D008 sits close enough to R36S Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, r36S Pro versus D-28S is interesting because better value is the obvious angle.
+Compared with R36S Pro, D-28S makes the more obvious play for readers who care about better value.
+That said, r36S Pro versus D008 is interesting because better value is the obvious angle.
+From another angle, compared with R36S Pro, D008 makes the more obvious play for readers who care about better value.

 Final Verdict